 Inventories form all kinds of inventories, whether raw material, work-in-progress stock, or finished goods.
 The time frame of their conversion is normally between 2 to 60 days, and the rest depends on the industry a company operates in.

 These are the customer accounts to whom goods are sold at credit.
 This money is circulated generally within 30 to 60 days.
 This depends on many credit terms and the industry standards of such credit terms.
 (Read Is Account Receivable an Asset?
 For more clarification).

 Features of Current Assets

 In the definitions of all the major current assets, we saw that they are very short-lived, especially when we compare them with their counterpart, i.e., Fixed Assets.

 These assets are quickly converted into other current asset forms in a cyclic manner.
 The current asset cycle works as follows:

-Cash converted into raw material, which again converts to finished goods, further that converts into account receivables and finally account receivables are converted back into cash.
+Cash converted into raw material, which again converts to finished goods, further that converts into account receivables, and finally, account receivables are converted back into cash.

-Decisions are Recurring and Requires Quickness
+Decisions are Recurring and Require Quickness

 Is Working Capital Management as good as Current Asset Management?

-In general, working capital management would involve effective management of current assets as well as current liabilities.
+In general, working capital management would involve the effective management of current assets and current liabilities.
 But if we think from a different angle, we may find the statement correct.
-It would not be too wrong to assume working capital management as good as current asset management due two reasons.
-One is that the investment in current assets is a substantial part of the total assets of the company.
+It would not be too wrong to assume working capital management is as good as current asset management due to two reasons.
+One is that the investment in current assets is a substantial part of the company’s total assets.
 Secondly, the current liabilities are created only because the firm wants to create current assets.